lhcb/glossary/glossary/s.md

 A computing centre hosting grid computing services.
 For example: `IN2P3-LAPP`.

+## SMOG: System for Measuring the Overlap with Gas {#SMOG}

+The _System for Measuring the Overlap with Gas_ is a gas injection system designed to increase the pressure inside the LHCb [VELO](v.md#VELO) beam vacuum.
+Only noble gases are injected.
+The gas spreads out +/- 20 m around the nominal proton-proton interaction point and the pressure is approximately $$10^{-7}$$ mbar.
+Originally designed for precise luminosity measurements, SMOG injections are also used for specific data takings, allowing LHCb to be operated in fixed target mode.

 ## SPD: Scintillating Pad Detector {#SPD}

 The SPD consists of scintillating pads and is placed before the [PS](p.md#PS).